 The speaker is in a place of “darkness” in which nothing is happening.
 She is in “stasis,” frozen in place.
 The reader is also waiting at the beginning of the poem for something to happen.
-This does not last long as the second and third line of the poem jump into action.
+This does not last long as the second and third lines of the poem jump into action.

 Consulting the background information and knowing that Ariel was the name of Plath’s horse, the reader can understand that she is riding Ariel, and the horse has suddenly bolted.
 All of a sudden, the “substanceless blue,” the undefined sky and scenery around her, is flying around.
 She describes the “Pour of tor and distances,” tor meaning hills, is a perfect use of internal rhyming that helps to carry the piece along.
 The hillsides, woods, and other landmarks are speeding by her as Ariel carries her away

 The next tercet gives the reader slightly more description.
 Plath’s speaker describes Ariel, the horse, as being “God’s lioness.”
 This is in an attempt to show the strength and power of the horse, she is a fearful being.
 Perhaps even more so than the speaker realized a few seconds ago.
 The two of them, rider and horse, are merging.
 They are growing together as “one.”

-The speaker is only able to see flashes of the horse’s movements as she is attempting to cling onto the neck.
+The speaker is only able to see flashes of the horse’s movements as she attempts to cling onto the neck.
 She sees the fast “Pivot of heels and knees!”
 And how Ariel propels her forward, deftly navigating the terrain.

-At the start of the third tercet, the speaker is comparing the “furrow,” or indention made from the horses’ hooves in the ground to that of the horse’s “brown…neck.”
+At the start of the third tercet, the speaker is comparing the “furrow,” or indention made from the horses’ hooves in the ground, to that of the horse’s “brown…neck.”
 The two are alike, as “sisters” are.
-There is no time, for either the speaker or the reader to analyze this fact as the narration takes us quickly into the next line in which the speaker is unable to “catch” hold of the “brown neck” of the horse.
-It is clear that she is starting to lose the small amount of control she had over the situation.
+There is no time for either the speaker or the reader to analyze this fact as the narration takes us quickly into the next line in which the speaker is unable to “catch” hold of the “brown neck” of the horse.
+She is starting to lose the small amount of control she has over the situation.